 5. Treat the LUMINANCE channel WITH CARE

-While adjusting the Spatial Filter be careful when dealing with noise in the Lumminance channel (Y).
+While adjusting the Spatial Filter be careful when dealing with noise in the Luminance channel (Y).
 Our eyes are much more sensitive to luminance details than color details, so overdoing noise reduction on the luminance channel tends to result in an overly smooth "plastic" looking image.
 That’s why Neat Video’s default settings are somewhat conservative when it comes to Luminance filtration in order to deliver natural-looking balanced results.
 Always check the preview in the Luminance channel when building a noise profile or adjusting filter settings.

-Agressive filtration in Luminance channel.
+Aggressive filtration in Luminance channel.